janantala/epileptic-glass/README.md

 # epileptic-glass

-Sample Node.js app for google glass using mirror API.
+Sample Node.js app for Google Glass using Mirror API.

 Inserts a new item into the timeline with an "epileptic" gif image.